 Banksy Curriculum Information

-English: In English we have been focusing on our key text - Charlie and the Chocolate Factory by Roald Dahl.
+English: In English we have been focusing on our key text - The Light Jar.

 We are also developing our arithmetic skills through daily arithmetic lessons, and practising our times tables in our weekly slot.

 Theme: Our Theme this term is 'Spirit of Hope', which is all about light!